charisgao/STAT-4830-Optimizing-Attention-Project/docs/report.md

 ### What Data Do We Need?

 - **WikiText-2** for initial experimentation and evaluation.
+  - Built from Wikipedia articles and is common dataset among literature that is curated and easy to use.
+THere are abotu two million tokens in the training set, about 220,000 tokens in the validation set, and about 240,000 tokens in the test set.
+  - Despite GPT2 being trained on a different dataset, the original dataset is not publically available (OpenAI scrapped web data and excluded Wikipedia pages)
 - Potentially **WikiText-103** or other larger corpora as we scale up the approach and test longer context windows.
 - For thorough testing, we may also include smaller validation sets to measure perplexity and check overfitting.